brightzheng100/instana-server-on-roks/README.md

 #### Installing `kubectl` plugin

-Please visit the doc [here](https://www.ibm.com/docs/en/instana-observability/current?topic=premises-instana-kubectl-plug-in#manual-installation) to download the `kubectl` plugin and install it properly.
+Please visit the doc [here](https://www.ibm.com/docs/en/instana-observability/current?topic=premises-instana-kubectl-plug-in#manual-installation) to download the right `kubectl` plugin and install it properly.

 For examppe, this is my process when installing it in my MBP with M1 chip laptop.